 Do I have to pay Agents fees?

-There are no fees to pay when using a property agent in Thailand.
+When Buying Property in Thailand there are no fees to pay when using a property agent.
 A reputable agency will never ask you to pay them anything directly.
 All registration fee and transfer fee should be paid directly to the developer or through a trusted Thai legal firm.

 Why should I use a Real Estate agent in Thailand?

 A good property agent in Thailand will study the market trends and help you with a buying guide when purchasing Thailand property.
-They will know which developers are the most reputable and have access to all the best deals and pre-sale promotions.
+They will know which developers are the most reputable and have access to all the best deals and pre-sale promotions which is very helpful when Buying Property in Thailand.

 Should I appoint a lawyer when purchasing a condo?

 Yes.
-We would always recommend you to consult with a property lawyer even if the purchase seems straightforward.
+When Buying Property in Thailand we would always recommend you to consult with a property lawyer even if the purchase seems straightforward.
 The Thai legal system, especially the land office is best navigated by a professional and they can help you with all aspects of a condo or apartment purchase, from setting up a Co Ltd company name to title deeds, advice on Business tax and Thai shareholders and if you require a Thailand visa or prenuptial agreement.

 Can I get financing and mortgage for a condo?